-- 6.1 Reporting All accidents/potential exposures/near misses must be reported to a Laboratory Supervisor immediately.
-An accident report must be completed and submitted to HR and EH&S. - 6.2 Availability All employees who work with hazardous chemicals will have an opportunity to receive medical attention and any necessary follow-up care through HR at no cost under the following circumstances (NOTE: Students who work with hazardous chemicals should seek medical attention and any necessary follow-up care through UNCP Student Health Services.
-Lab
+6.1 Reporting - All accidents/potential exposures/near misses must be reported to a Laboratory Supervisor immediately.
+An incident report form must be completed and submitted to accidentreporting@uncp.edu.
+Appropriate incident report forms can be found on the UNCP Accident Reporting webpage.

+6.2 Availability - All employees who work with hazardous chemicals will have an opportunity to receive medical attention and any necessary follow-up care through HR at no cost under the following circumstances (NOTE: Students who work with hazardous chemicals should seek medical attention and any necessary follow-up care through UNCP Student Health Services.
+They are located on the first floor of the Brave Health Center and can be contacted at 910-521-6219.